tarantuli/enchanters-manual/gameplay.md

 ## Paying weight cost

-1. If the player journeyed this turn, he discards crystals equal to his weight value.
+1. If the player journeyed this turn, they discard crystals equal to their weight value.

 ## Resetting the journey track